RDNA 3: Compute Units

 RDNA 3's Compute Units (CUs) for graphics processing are organized in dual CU Work Group Processors (WGPs).
 Rather than including a very large number of WGPs in RDNA 3 GPUs, AMD instead focused on improving per-WGP throughput.

 This is done with improved dual-issue shader ALUs with the ability to execute two instructions per cycle.
 It can contain up to 96 graphics Compute Units that can provide up to 61 TFLOPS of compute.

-While RDNA 3 include dedicated execution units for AI acceleration like the Matrix Cores found in AMD's compute-focused CDNA architectures, the efficiency of running inference tasks on FP16 execution resources is improved with Wave MMA (matrix multiply–accumulate) instructions.
+RDNA 3 includes a scheduler for AI acceleration to allow the GPU to schedule matrix instructions on the normal compute cores, so the efficiency of running inference tasks on FP16 execution resources is improved with wave matrix multiply–accumulate (WMMA) instructions.
 This results in increased inference performance compared to RDNA 2.
 WMMA supports FP16, BF16, INT8, and INT4 data types.
 Tom's Hardware found that AMD's fastest RDNA 3 GPU, the RX 7900 XTX, was capable of generating 26 images per minute with Stable Diffusion, compared to only 6.6 images per minute of the RX 6950 XT, the fastest RDNA 2 GPU.